Cheese Manakish

 Labneh Flatbread

-If you make this Lebanese cheese manakish recipe, then don’t forget to snap a photo and hashtag it #thesaltandsweetkitchen — I would love to see your creations on Instagram and Facebook
+If you make this Lebanese Cheese Manakish recipe, or any other recipe on Salt & Sweet, then don’t forget to snap a photo and hashtag it #thesaltandsweetkitchen — I would love to see your creations on Instagram and Facebook

 Manakish is a popular Lebanese breakfast dish.
 These Cheese Manakish make the perfect snack or side dish as well.